notblankkljfvjlkgfelk/PrivFork/README.md

 ### How do I use it?
 <br/>
-<a href="https://github.com/Agguiopz/Priv/blob/main/Ext-Hang3r.html">Download the HTML file</a> or <a href="https://github.com/Agguiopz/Priv/blob/main/Ext-Hang3r">Copy the data: link and paste it into a new tab</a>
+Download the <a href="https://github.com/Agguiopz/Priv/blob/main/Ext-Hang3r.html">HTML file</a> or <a href="https://github.com/Agguiopz/Priv/blob/main/Ext-Hang3r">copy the data: link and paste it into a new tab</a>

 ### Note
 When you start hanging it will take longer than one minute and it will lag a ton since it is refreshing iframes, so I recommend closing all your other tabs before hanging.
 If you are using securly please use ``securly (old)``